Newton-Ilagan/PMIS-Thesis/README.md

 ---

-# 👨‍💻 My Contributions

-As a member of the capstone development team, I contributed to the development of the Project Management Information System by participating in:

-- Requirements gathering
-- Client interviews
-- UI design
-- System development
-- Database implementation
-- Feature implementation
-- System testing
-- Documentation

----

 # 📄 Documentation

-The complete capstone documentation is available in this repository.
+The complete capstone documentation is included in this repository.

-📁 **Project Management System for Module Pro Furniture and Fixture.pdf**

 ---

 # 🚀 Future Improvements

-- Email notifications
+- Email Notifications
-- Cloud database support
+- Cloud Database
-- Mobile application
+- Mobile Application
-- Advanced reporting
-- Data visualization improvements
+- Data Visualization Improvements
-- Automatic project forecasting
+- Project Forecasting

 ---

-# 📚 Academic Information

-**Course**

-Bachelor of Science in Computer Science

-**Project Type**
+# 👨‍💻 Contributors

+- Newton Ilagan
-Capstone Project
+- Capstone Team Members

 ---

 # ⭐ Acknowledgements

-Special thanks to our thesis adviser, panelists, classmates, and our client, **Module Pro Furniture and Fixture**, for their guidance and support throughout the development of this project.
+Special thanks to our thesis adviser, panelists, classmates, and our client, Module Pro Furniture and Fixture, for their guidance throughout the development of this project.